 Ingredients

-The great thing about this recipe is most of the ingredients required to make apple crumble are things you already have in your pantry and fridge.
-Plus the filling and topping have many redundant ingredients, so your shopping list will be short and sweet!
+The great thing about this recipe is most of the ingredients required to make apple crumble are things you already have in your pantry and fridge!

 - Apples – I like Honeycrisp apples the best, with Granny Smith apples coming in second.

-- All-purpose flour – a little flour will help thicken the filling.
+- All-purpose flour – a little flour will help thicken the filling and create a base for the crumble topping.

 - Lemon juice – fresh lemon juice is always best, adding a subtle contrast to the sweetness of the apples.